Alberta Highway 686: History

 Highway 686 used to continue west from Red Earth Creek to the Mackenzie Highway (Highway 35), approximately 37 km northwest of Peace River; the highway was renumbered to Highway 986 in the mid-1990s.

 In 2015, the Parsons Access Road was opened in Fort McMurray which connected Highway 63 to the developing residential neighbourhood Parsons Creek, with interchanges at Highway 63 (known as the Parsons Creek Interchange) and the access road currently referred to as the North Parsons Gateway.

 Future

 East–West Connector

-The Province of Alberta is studying an east–west highway connection between Fort McMurray and Red Earth Creek, connecting with Highway 686 north of Peerless Lake.
+In 2009, the provincial government completed a study on a 218 km east–west highway connection between Fort McMurray and Red Earth Creek, connecting with Highway 686 north of Peerless Lake.
 As part of the highway, the Fort McMurray portion would be a short freeway with connections to Parsons Creek and Confederation Way/Thickwood Boulevard.
 The Parsons Creek Interchange at Highway 63 was staged to accommodate an eastern extension across the Athabasca River.
+In April 2023, the province signed agreements with Loon River First Nation, Peerless Trout First Nation and Bigstone Cree Nation to begin work on the extension, as well as paving of the existing segment between Red Earth Creek and Trout Lake.